thchang/DelaunayFan/README.md

 ### Contents

-There are 9 files included:
  - delaunayfan.f90 contains the main subroutine DelaunayFan.
  - AFL.f90 contains the source code for the data structure described in Chang et. al.
  - Vector.f90 contains the source code for a dynamic multidimensional array, similar to the C++ vector objects.
  - main.f90 contains driver code generating a command line program for DelaunayFan
  - Makefile for building the code.
  - SAMPLE-2D-20N.dat contains a pseudo-randomly generated input set in 2-dimensions containing 20 vertices/input points.
- - LICENSE contains a description of the MIT license.
- - README.md is this file.
  - delvor-ieeesec.pdf contains a detailed description of the algorithm.

 ### Compiling and Testing